aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/add-svg-object/_index.md

 ---
-title: Add SVG Object
+title: Add SVG Object In PDF File
-linktitle: Add SVG Object
+linktitle: Add SVG Object In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily add SVG objects to your PDF files using Aspose.PDF for .NET.
+description: Easily add SVG objects in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 30
 url: /net/programming-with-tables/add-svg-object/
 ---

-In this tutorial, we will learn how to add an SVG object to a PDF file using the Aspose.PDF for .NET library.
+In this tutorial, we will learn how to add an SVG object in PDF file using the Aspose.PDF for .NET library.
 SVG (Scalable Vector Graphics) is a popular format for vector graphics that can be easily scaled without losing quality.
 With Aspose.PDF, you can add SVG objects to your PDF documents programmatically.

 ## Requirements